wanted2/caineng.in/www/_posts/2021-06-13-commitments-expenses-cash-flows.md

 ### Project cost (cost of goods sold)

-In the examplar bill, they sold the project at 1M dollars, but the actual cost of goods sold was about 75% of the selling price.
+In the exemplar bill, they sold the project at 1M dollars, but the actual cost of goods sold was about 75% of the selling price.
-Then the gross -margin (includes sales/GA costs, financial expenses, and taxes) was about \$250,000.
+Then the gross-margin (includes sales/GA costs, financial expenses, and taxes) was about \$250,000.
 The net profit after tax was 20,000 dollars.
 While the cost for Sales and GA is almost fixed in many companies, the cost of goods sold can be reduced by the actions of PMs.
 An effective PM can reduce it by carefully making the choices: